OWASP/CheatSheetSeries/cheatsheets_draft/Legacy_Application_Management_Cheat_Sheet.md

 - Developing custom APIs for modifiying security applicable information from your legacy application/legacy application logs into a format ingestable by security monitoring solutions used by your organisations.
 - Where the above is not possible consider using automation scripts to generate reports that can be reviewed by staff at regular intervals that assess for indicators of compromise.
 - Be vigilant to any anomolous network traffic into and out of the legacy application environment and to any surges in network activity.
 - If you have access to an incident response team, ensure that they are aware that incident response and investigation of unusual events should be prioritised for critical legacy systems.

-## Disaster Recovery Planning

-Backups, staff procedures, etc..
+Processes for handling application downtime and compromise ideally are documented in advance as a part of an incident response playbook which gives staff a clear rundown of emergency procedures including escalation contacts and details of incident response leaders.
+- Incident response planning should occur within the broader context of a business continuity plan.

 ## References